-I’ve already written a lot about Belgrade.
+I’ve already written about Belgrade.
 Everyone interested to read and learn about the city should check my previous posts.
 In this post, I would like to present Belgrade by night.

-The city government invested a lot of thought and effort to beautifully illuminate the most important historical sites, in addition to recently restored buildings.
+The city government invested a lot of effort to beautifully illuminate the most important historic sites, in addition to recently restored buildings.

 FROM SLAVIA TO TERAZIJE

-This McDonald’s restaurant was the first one to open in Belgrade and all of Serbia in March 1988.
+This McDonald’s restaurant was the first one to open in Belgrade and in all of Serbia, in March 1988.
 It was also the first one in all of central and south-east Europe.
-I lived in Belgrade at that time and I remember the excitement when the restaurant opened, especially because it was still a communist country.
+I lived in Belgrade at that time and I remember the excitement when the restaurant opened, especially because Yugoslavia was a communist country.

 At that time, the iron curtain was very much in place in Europe.
 No other communist country, under the Soviet Union dominance, could’ve imagined having McDonald’s in its territory.
 But, Yugoslavia was a non-aligned and independent country.